 View a list of the funding considerations made by the WCF directors.

 Yes.
-At the end of the grant period, the grantee must submit a final report.
-Additionally, the grantee may be asked to submit an interim report, depending on the terms of the grant agreement.
-Reporting terms, including pertinent submission dates, are included in the grant agreement form sent with the grant check.
-Please be sure to read the grant agreement form carefully and save a copy for future reference.
+At the end of the grant period, the grantee must submit a final report, and grantees may be asked to submit an interim update.
+Reporting terms, including pertinent submission dates, are included in the grant agreement form.
+Please be sure to read this form carefully and save a copy for future reference.
 In most instances, a grantee must fulfill all reporting requirements before applying for subsequent grants.